Powerful Visible Patterned Events

 They clearly have the most dehumanizing components of our worst Us-Them instincts activated in very visible ways and steering their behaviors.

-The people from Hamas functioned very intentionally as terrorists for that time and that setting.
+The people from Hamas functioned very intentionally as terrorists for that time and for that setting.

 Being a terrorist is clearly part of that set of tribal behaviors and beliefs in many settings today.
 It was clearly a key part of what happened in Gaza on that day.